scottish-pl-institute/splv/2025-edinburgh/index.md

-The SPLV dinner on Wednesday is at the [Playfair Library](https://www.uoecollection.com/conferences-events/venue-hubs/old-town-campus/old-college-and-playfair-library/), on South Bride, EH8 9YL.
+The SPLV dinner on Wednesday is at the [Playfair Library](https://www.uoecollection.com/conferences-events/venue-hubs/old-town-campus/old-college-and-playfair-library/), on South Bridge, EH8 9YL.

 ## Mentoring event